Weather

 Then comes the largest, Henley Regatta, which takes place in the first week of July and is immediately followed by Henley Festival.
 This impacts accommodation from Reading all the way to Maidenhead.

-And to add further pressure, Royal Ascot starts in the middle of June which puts pressure on accommodation in Windsor.
+And to add further pressure, Royal Ascot starts in the middle of June which puts pressure on accommodation in Windsor and Staines.

 It can be difficult to thread a route through the above maze.
 The golden rule would be, unless you are booking 6 months ahead, avoid Windsor in the third week of June, and Henley in the first two weeks of July.